Rutgers University (Physics, Biology)

 Columbia University School of Dental Medicine (Graduate Coursework)

-A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the "Quantitative Reasoning" section of the DAT.
+A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the "Quantitative Reasoning" section of the DAT, along with the highest overall score among the members of my entering class.
 Accepted into the 2014 New York City Teaching Fellowship Program, I am a certified physics instructor, possessing a Bachelor of Science in Physics and a Bachelor of Arts in Biology.
-In addition, I am a proud recipient of the "ETS Recognition of Excellence Award" for the attainment of a score of 195 on the General Science: Content Knowledge Praxis II Examination; a passing score of a mere 152 on said test is a prerequisite for "Teacher of Science" licensure in the state of NJ.
+In addition, I am a proud recipient of the "ETS Recognition of Excellence Award" for the attainment of a score of 195 on the General Science: Content Knowledge Praxis II Examination.

-I tutor all students in Physics, Chemistry, Biology, Anatomy, Physical Science, Calculus, and any other mathematical discipline in existence.
+I tutor all students in Physics, Chemistry, Biology, Physical Science, SAT, ACT, English, Proofreading, Calculus, and all other mathematical disciplines in existence.

-Physics is, unequivocally, my favorite subject to tutor, and, if I have brought my A-game, the likelihood of presenting me with a problem for which I am incapable of finding the solution rivals that of a blind squirrel finding an acorn.
+Physics is, unequivocally, my favorite subject to tutor, and, if my A-game is accompanying me, the likelihood of presenting me with a problem for which I am incapable of rendering a solution rivals that of a blind squirrel discovering an acorn.